aroundmyroom/acme.sh-cloudflare-dns/README.md

 with this a acme_challenge is auto-added to your DNS so that you do not need open ports or add it yourself. if you are not sure if cloudflare and acme.sh working fine, its hard to debug.

-I first added the Acme to my Proxmox installation and after that was working I was confident enough to use it in my shell.
+I first added the Acme feature to my Proxmox installation and after that was working on the host via the frontend I was confident enough to use it in my shell.

-I had acme installed on my proxmox host (I have a cluster of 2 machines) my domain is hosted at cloudflare.
+I had acme installed on one of my proxmox host (I have a cluster of 2 machines) my domain is hosted at cloudflare.
 I created an token and got the ID for my account

-Acme is installed in /root/.acme.sh/ also the acme.sh script is in /root/acme.sh (no typwriting error) This script is in this folder
+Acme is installed in /root/.acme.sh/ also the acme.sh script is in the folder /root/acme.sh (no typwriting error) This script is in this folder as well next to the acme.sh file (can you follow). ;)

+Btw before I used this script I made sure that Acme could renew my certificate ie I was sure that acme was working as in the past I was able to create a wildcard certificate with a DNS challenge function but that took too much effort all the time.

+in Shell I wrote:

+export CF_Zone_ID="xxxxx"
+export CF_Token="xxxxxx"
+and than started the new start line

+./acme.sh --issue -d domain.ltd.net --dns dns_cf -d *.domain.ltd.net

+After this was working I created the script to automate

 What does this script

-start the ./renewscript.sh checking the certificate in /root/.acme.sh/domain.ltd.net_ecc during test I used a --force to keep renewing the certificate to find mistakes in this script
+I named the script 'renewscript.sh' start the ./renewscript.sh checking the certificate in /root/.acme.sh/domain.ltd.net_ecc during test I used a --force to keep renewing the certificate to find mistakes in this script